architect/arc.codes/src/shared/en/aws/guides-data.md

 > Data is the core to most apps; `.arc` bakes first class DynamoDB support for its speed, flexibility and ease of use

-Durable persistence of structured data is the foundation for many kinds of applications. `@architect/data` is a very thin wrapper for `DynamoDB` and `DynamoDB.DocumentClient` that reads a `.arc` file and returns a client for creating, modifying, deleting and querying data from DynamoDB.
+Durable persistence of structured data is the foundation for most applications. `@architect/data` is a very thin wrapper for `DynamoDB` and `DynamoDB.DocumentClient` that reads a `.arc` file and returns a client for creating, modifying, deleting and querying data from DynamoDB.
 In this guide you will build a simple note taking application covering the major points for working with Dynamo and `.arc`.

 ## Generating the Data Layer